WEDNESDAY, OCTOBER 11

 While news coverage of conflict is plentiful, it often does not divulge the inside stories behind the rise in authoritarian rule, terrorism, and civil war that shape much of our world today.
 This conversation with counterterrorism expert Ambassador Daniel Benjamin reveals what the news won’t about international politics, diplomacy, and the future of global conflict in its many guises.

-Moderator: Albert Bergesen is the head of the UA School of Sociology.
+Moderator: Albert Bergesen is the director of the UA School of Sociology.
 His research interests include the sociology of culture, world-systems analysis, and transnational sociology.
 Bergesen’s most recent work focuses on terrorism and collective violence, and he wrote the entry on "Terrorism" in The Wiley-Blackwell Encyclopedia of Globalization.

 Faten Ghosn is an associate professor of political science in the UA School of Government and Public Policy.
 Her research and teaching focuses on how adversaries interact and use strategy to manage conflict.
 Ghosn’s research has appeared in Conflict Management and Peace Science, International Negotiation, International Studies Quarterly, and the Middle East Journal.